Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Mandatory.
 4 months' notice.

 Ground 1 covers the situation where you, your spouse or civil partner, or a close family member needs to occupy the property as their only or principal home.
-The MHCLG guidance is clear that you cannot use Ground 1 within the first 12 months of a tenancy — the protected period exists to stop landlords flipping straight into 'I want to move in' after a few months.
+According to the MHCLG guidance on grounds for possession, you cannot use Ground 1 within the first 12 months of a tenancy — the protected period exists to stop landlords flipping straight into 'I want to move in' after a few months.

 Evidence the court will expect: